mkokes/saas-boilerplate/README.md

 # WIP – WORK IN PROGRESS

-⚡️Boilerplate to launch SaaS projects (React for the frontend and Serverless Framework for the API)
+⚡️Boilerplate to launch SaaS projects quickly